PagerDuty/backstage-plugin-docs/docs/getting-started/backstage.md

 # Configuring Backstage

 !!! note
-    To setup the PagerDuty plugin on Backstage you need to have an API Key and an Integration Key generated both for your account and service.
+    To setup the PagerDuty plugin on Backstage you need to have an API Key - or client id and client secret for OAuth to generate an access token - and an Integration Key generated both for your account and service.
 If you don't have this information already you must follow the steps described in the [PagerDuty integration](/getting-started/pagerduty) section.

 ## Installing the plugin